erockeli/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    The middelware inside of Express is a array of functions and that Express is like React in that it is easily to use
 - [ ] Describe Middleware?
+A body of functions that extend a softwares functionality

 - [ ] Describe a Resource?
+An object with a type , associated data relationships to other resources, and set of methods that operate on it

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? res.status[200]

 - [ ] How can we partition our application into sub-applications?
+By branching it out into different components

 ## Minimum Viable Product